vytal-io/vytal-extension/README.md

 Unlike the Chrome devtools location sensor, overriding the locale does not change language data (such as navigator.language or navigator.languages).
 There is an open ticket about this here: https://bugs.chromium.org/p/chromium/issues/detail?id=1306254

-## Data Tampering

-Data spoofed with Vytal can not be detected.
-Although other extensions which spoof data can be detected. https://vytal.io allows you to compare and test these various tools.
-A red x signifies that the scanner has detected tampered data.
-A green check means that no tampering has been detected.
-Clicking on the table row of the tampered data will bring up a modal box showing the type of detected tampering.

 ## Data Retrieval Methods

 ### Top Window